Discover and dream your way through our selection of stunning

 *Fascination and harmony on a tiny island* Lundy Island is one of England’s natural wonders – a small emanation that rises from the waves of the Bristol Channel just under five square kilometers in size.
 It has been populated since Neolithic times with old gravestones recently uncovered and dated to ...

-*The Maritime History Hotel* Esopus Creek is one of the essential tributes of the Hudson River.
+Esopus Creek is one of the essential tributes of the Hudson River.
 When the Europeans began to settle in America, the creek soon became an important trade route for the natives and the newcomers.
-As the first 200 years of settlement fly-by we see towns and ...
+As the first 200 years of settlement fly-by we see towns and villages springing up along ...

-Ålesund is a sea port in Norway and is home to a large concentration of Art Nouveau Architecture – an ostentatious style which utilizes sweeping organic forms and a harmony of shape popular in Europe in the early 20th Century.
+Ålesund is a seaport in Norway and is home to a large concentration of Art Nouveau Architecture – an ostentatious style that utilizes sweeping organic forms and a harmony of shape popular in Europe in the early 20th Century.
 The town makes for a unique visit.
-But hang on; ...
+But hang on; what ...

-*The Old Famous English Lighthouse* The bright chalk cliffs of Beachy Head rise 162 metres above sea level and create a dramatic setting for this hotel with a difference.
-Petitions were first made to build a lighthouse in the location in 1691 due to the large numbers of shipwrecks on ...
+The bright chalk cliffs of Beachy Head rise 162 meters above sea level and create a dramatic setting for this hotel with a difference.
+Petitions were first made to build a lighthouse in the location in 1691 due to a large number of shipwrecks on this dramatic coastline.
+The Belle ...

 By 1874 it became clear that a lighthouse was needed to mark the entrance to San Francisco Bay.
 The US government, unable to find a suitable location for the lighthouse, took over East Brother Island.
 Using dynamite to level the island, they built a lighthouse that remains there to this ...